-Remember: what’s right for one part of the state may not be right for another.
-If you’re looking for a mountain getaway, the timing of the market will be different from a beach house or downtown condo.
+Keep in mind: the right time to buy for one part of the state may not be right for another.
+If you’re looking for a mountain getaway, the timing of the market will be different than a beach house or downtown condo.

-That said, there are some general guidelines you can follow, depending on your priorities.
+That said, you can follow some general guidelines based on your priorities.

 If selection is more important to you than price, you’ll want to look in the spring.
-April has the most listings of any month, and April, May, and June are far and away the three most popular months for new listings.
+April has the most listings of any month, and April, May, and June are by far the three most popular months for new listings.

-Spring is also the most expensive time to buy.
-In spring selling season, with the most availability comes the most competition.
+Spring is also typically the most expensive time to buy in North Carolina.
 From March to May, one in every four houses sells above its list price.

 For the lowest prices, you’ll probably want to start looking in the fall and aim to buy in the late fall or early winter.
 In fall and winter, there are fewer homes on the market but also fewer people looking to buy.

 Homeowners selling from November through February are often selling because they have to, not because they want to — and that can lead to large discounts.

 If what you want is a middle ground between the chaotic spring and stagnant winter, home shopping toward the end of summer might be right for you.
 There’s a larger selection of homes available than in the fall and winter, and unlike in the spring, houses will be priced to move.

 Homeowners who were unable to sell in spring or summer may start to offer discounts toward the end of summer.
 Sellers want to move before the weather gets cold, and parents want to move before the school year starts.

 Because the end of the season attracts fewer buyers, it's easier to find good deals.
 This is especially true for people looking to buy beachfront property — sale prices tend to plummet after beach season comes to an end.